larsthorup/testrunner/README.md

 ## TODO

-- [ ] run tests in parallel - have a test that repeats runnning all tests in parallel 100 times
+- [ ] have a test that repeats runnning all tests in parallel 100 times
+- [ ] performance, verify with tinybench and https://github.com/EvHaus/test-runner-benchmarks
 - [ ] verify that esmock is concurrency safe
 - [ ] external watch tool (using node esm loader to track deps)
 - [ ] typed matchers https://www.npmjs.com/package/@humeris/espresso-shot